Dr Hartmut Mayer

 - Fellow and Tutor in Politics and International Relations

 Hartmut has been teaching politics and international relations at St Peter's College, University of Oxford, since 1998.
 In addition to his Tutorial Fellowship at St. Peter's College, he is currently the Executive Director of the EUROPAEUM, a network of 19 leading European Universities as well as Adjunct-Professor in European and Eurasian Studies at Johns Hopkins University, SAIS Bologna.
 Between 2017 and 2022 he was the Director of the European Studies Centre (St Antony’s College, Oxford).

 Prior to his academic career, Hartmut worked as a freelance journalist in Germany for more than ten years, among others with North German Radio, SAT1, the German Press Agency in New York and as a politics writer with Sueddeutsche Zeitung and DIE ZEIT.
 Hartmut also remains a keen footballer.

-Within the PPE and MHP programmes, Hartmut contributes to the first year politics prelims course and offers three International Relations courses (IR 212, 213 and 214) as well as two Politics of Europe options.
+Within the PPE and MHP programmes, Hartmut contributes to the first-year politics prelims course and offers three International Relations courses (IR 212, 213 and 214) as well as the Politics of the European Union option.
 During his time at St Peter's, he has held several college offices, including stints as Tutor for Undergraduates (2007-2010) and Tutor for Visiting Students (2008 - 2012).

-Within Oxford University he is a Member of the Department of Politics and International Relations.
-He also serves on various boards, among them the Academic Steering Committee of the Europaeum, the Advisory Board of the European Studies Centre at St Antony's College and the Board of the Oxford University Society (i.e. the Oxford alumni association).
+Within Oxford University, he is a Member of the Department of Politics and International Relations.
+He also served on various boards, among them the Academic Steering Committee of the Europaeum, the Advisory Board of the European Studies Centre at St Antony's College and the Board of the Oxford University Society (the Oxford alumni association).
 He is currently the Social Sciences Representative on the Board of the Institute for European and Comparative Law in the Law Faculty of Oxford University.